-1. Profitable pure-play paperboard company
+1. Pure-play paperboard company

 2. Strong market position

-In the Americas, and especially in the USA, Metsä Board is among the biggest importers of folding boxboard and coated white-top fresh fibre linerboard into the USA.
-We see several growth drivers in the Americas: limited local availability of premium, lightweight folding boxboard; non-integrated converters looking for alternative suppliers in paperboard, and strong demand in food service applications made from fresh fibre paperboards.
-In addition, the rise of discounters and growing e-commerce are increasing demand for high-end white-top fresh fibre linerboards.
+In the Americas, and especially in the USA, Metsä Board is among the biggest importers of folding boxboard and coated white-top kraftliner.
+Several factors support the growth in the Americas: 1) limited local availability of premium, lightweight folding boxboard 2) non-integrated converters looking for alternative suppliers in paperboards, and 3) strong demand in food service applications made from fresh fibre paperboards.
+The rise of discounters and growing e-commerce are increasing demand for high-end white kraftliners in Europe and in the Americas.

-3. Global megatrends are driving stronger demand for sustainable packaging
+3. Increased demand for sustainable packaging materials

 Metsä Board supports sustainability by reducing its use of raw materials, water and energy in its production.
-Our product safety relies on using pure fresh fibre from sustainably managed forests.
-The company has been recognized several times for its sustainability performance.
+Product safety relies on using pure fresh fibre from sustainably managed forests.
+The company has been recognized several times by external parties for its sustainability performance.

-5. Self-sufficiency in pulp
+4. Self-sufficiency in pulp

 Metsä Board has self-sufficiency in pulp, which ensures both quality and availability in production.
 Both chemical softwood and hardwood pulp as well as mechanical pulp (BCTMP) are used in the production of Metsä Board’s paperboards.
 In addition to the company’s own pulp production, Metsä Board owns 24.9 per cent of its associated company, Metsä Fibre.
 Metsä Board’s total pulp balance is roughly 600,000 tonnes a year long.
 Excess volumes are sold to the market.